 Dr. Eric J. Wang, MD is an Assistant Professor in the Department of Anesthesiology and Critical Care Medicine.
 He is a member of the Pain Medicine Division and the Bayview Medical Center Division of Anesthesiology.
-Dr. Wang currently serves as the Director of the Johns Hopkins Pain Treatment Center at the Johns Hopkins Bayview Medical Center.
-Additionally, he serves as the Associate Program Director for the Pain Medicine Fellowship.
+Dr. Wang currently serves as the Program Director of the ACGME-accredited Pain Medicine Fellowship.
+Additionally, he serves as the Director of the Johns Hopkins Pain Treatment Center at the Johns Hopkins Bayview Medical Center.

 Dr. Wang completed his undergraduate studies at the University of Pennsylvania, graduating magna cum laude.
 He then graduated from medical school at the Medical College of Georgia.